-School personnel (nurse, principal, assistant principal) may administer medication to school children if the following conditions are met:
+School personnel (nurse, principal, assistant principal) may administer medication to schoolchildren if the following guidelines are met:

-- A written request from the physician is provided indicating diagnosis, name of medication, the frequency and the dosage of the prescribed medication.
+- A written request from the physician is provided indicating the diagnosis, name of the medication, the frequency and the dosage of the prescribed medication.
 This may be faxed to the school’s health office:

 - A new request is needed each school year.

-- The parents submit a written request to administer the medication as specified by the doctor.
+- The parents must submit a written request to administer the medication as specified by the doctor.

 Your child may need to stay home or will be sent home if any of the following symptoms are present: